williamdnapier/aws-cloud-practitioner-notes/README.md

 ### Amazon Elastic File System (EFS) Facts
 Amazon Elastic File System (EFS) is a file-based storage system.
 It uses the NFS protocol so is only for Linux (no Windows).
 You can connect many EC2 instances concurrently to 1 EFS.
 You can connect to EFS from other VPCs.

+### AWS Simple Storage Service (S3) Facts
+Amazon Simple Storage Service (Amazon S3) - you can store any type of file in S3, files can be anywhere from 0 bytes to 5 TB in size in this object-based storage system.
+There is unlimited storage available.
+S3 has a universal namespace because files can have public URLs; so bucke names must be globally unique.
+However, the bucket which you create must exist in a particual region.
+So, it is a best practice to choose the regions which are closest to users to reduce latency.

+Amazon Simple Storage Service (S3) Classes
+1. S3 Standard - durable, immediately available, frequently accessed
+2. S3 Intelligent-Tiering - automatically moves data to the most cost-effective tier
+3. S3 Standard-IA - durable, immediatedly available, infrequently accessed.
+Lower cost for storage but additional cost to retrieve data.
+4. S3 1 Zone-IA - lower cost for infrequently accessed data with less resilience (less durable)
+5. S3 Glacier - archived data, retrieval times in minutes or hours
+6. S3 Glacier Deep Archive - lowest cost storage class for long term retention

+Additional S3 Features
+1. Transfer acceleration - speeds up uploads using CloudFront
+2. Requester pays - the account requesting the object pays
+3. Events - can trigger notifications to SNS, SQS and Lambda
+4. Static website hosting - setup a simple, static website
+5. Encryption - encrypt objects in the bucket
+6. Replication - replicate within a region (SRR) or across regions (CRR)